ENG4550 – Theory and Method in American and British Studies

 This course is only available for students admitted to the program European Languages: study option "English Literature, American and British Studies" or the LeP- programme.

 10 credits overlap with NORAM4550 – Theory and Method in North-American-studies (continued)

-Seminar 2 hours per week for 10 weeks; 20 hours in total.
+Seminars, 2 hours per week for 10 weeks.
+20 hours in total.

 Access to teaching

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.

 The form of assessment is a portfolio consisting of 3–4 assignments.
 Total of 15 pages, +/– 10 %.